 ROU assets and lease liabilities are recognized at the lease commencement date based on the estimated present value of the lease payments over the lease term.
 The Company uses its incremental borrowing rate to determine the present value of its lease liabilities.
 The Company has elected to not separate lease and non-lease components.
 The Company has also elected not to recognize a ROU asset and lease liability for leases with original lease term of 12 months or less (short-term leases).
-The Company does not possess any leases that have variable lease payments or residual value guarantees as of December 31, 2023 and 2022.
+The Company does not possess any leases that have variable lease payments or residual value guarantees as of December 31, 2024, and 2023.

-The following table represents the operating lease amounts reported on the Consolidated Balance Sheets and other supplemental information as of December 31, 2023, and December 31, 2022:
+The following table represents the operating lease amounts reported on the Consolidated Balance Sheets and other supplemental information as of December 31, 2024, and December 31, 2023:

-December 31, 2023 mber 31, 2022

-(Dollars in millions)

-Operating Leases:

-ROU assets . \$ 29.6

-Lease liabilities \$ 34.8 \$ \$ 32.5

-Weighted-average remaining lease term (in years) 4.1 4.0

-Weighted-average discount rate 3.8 3% 2.9%

-Operating cash flows from operating leases \$ 11.4

-ROU assets obtained in exchange for lease obligations \$ 12.6 \$ 5.9
+December 31, 2024 December 31, 2023 (In mi llions) Operating Leases: ROU assets Lease liabilities - - Weighted-average remaining lease term (in years) Weighted-average discount rate 4.
+3.5 1.8% Operating cash flows from operating leases \$ 11. \$ 12.

 Operating lease expense is recognized on a straight-line basis over the lease term.
-Operating lease expense was \$12.8 million, \$13.1 million and \$11.6 million for the years ended December 31, 2023, 2022 and 2021, respectively, and includes short-term leases that were immaterial.
+Operating lease expense was \$13.4 million, \$12.8 million and \$13.1 million for the years ended December 31, 2024, 2023 and 2022, respectively, and includes short-term leases that were immaterial.

-The following table presents a maturity analysis of the Company's operating lease liabilities as of December 31, 2023:
+The following table presents a maturity analysis of the Company's operating lease liabilities as of December 31, 2024:

-As of December 31, 2023
+As of December 31, 2024

 Operating Leases

 (In thousands)

-2024 \$ 10,800

-2025 8,960
+2025 \$ 10,239

-2026 7,297
+2026 8,679

-2027 5,238
+2027 6,451

-2028 3,916
+2028 5,121

+2029 2,231

-Thereafter 1,403
+Thereafter 641

-Total lease payments \$ 37,614
+Total lease payments \$ 33,362

-Less amount of payment representing interest (2,817)
+Less amount of payment representing interest (2,511)

-Total present value of lease payments \$ 34,797
+Total present value of lease payments

-16. Financial Derivatives
+15. Financial Derivatives

 The Company does not speculate on the future direction of interest rates.
 As part of the Company's asset and liability management, however, the Company enters into financial derivatives to seek to mitigate exposure to interest rate risks related to its interest-earning assets and interest-bearing liabilities.
-The Company believes that these transactions, when properly structured and managed, may provide a hedge against inherent interest rate risk in assets or liabilities and against risk in specific transactions of the Company.
-In such instances, the Company may protect its position through the purchase or sale of interest rate futures contracts for a specific cash or interest rate risk position.
+The Company believes that these transactions, when properly structured and managed, may provide a hedge against inherent interest rate risk in our assets or liabilities and against risk in specific transactions.
+In such instances, the Company may protect its position through the purchase or sale of interest rate future contracts for a specific cash or interest rate risk position.
 Other hedging transactions may be implemented using interest rate swaps, interest rate caps, floors, financial futures, forward rate agreements, and options on futures or bonds.
 Prior to considering any hedging activities, the Company seeks to analyze the costs and benefits of the hedge in comparison to other viable alternative strategies.
 All hedges will require an assessment of basis risk and must be approved by the Bancorp or the Bank's Investment Committee.